kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 ## Installation

-**NOTE**: KIND does not require [`kubectl`](https://kubernetes.io/docs/reference/kubectl/overview/) to function technically, but you will not be able to use some of the demo commands or follow much of the guide without it.
+**NOTE**: `kind` does not require [`kubectl`](https://kubernetes.io/docs/reference/kubectl/overview/), but you will not be able to perform some of the examples in our docs without it.
-To install `kubectl` see https://kubernetes.io/docs/tasks/tools/install-kubectl/
+To install `kubectl` see the upstream reference here https://kubernetes.io/docs/tasks/tools/install-kubectl/

 You can either install kind with `GO111MODULE="on" go get sigs.k8s.io/kind@v0.7.0` or clone this repo and run `make build` from the repository.